jmuehlig/perf-cpp/docs/sampling.md

 ### `perf::Sampler::Type::Weight` (Linux Kernel `< 5.12`) / `perf::Sampler::Type::WeightStruct` (since Kernel `5.12`)
 The weight indicates how costly the event was.
-From our experience, the access latency and can only be accessed on Intel hardware (ARM may work, too).
 Since Linux Kernel version `5.12`, the Kernel might generate more information than only the "weight".
 Can be accessed via `sample.weight()`, which returns a `perf::Weight` class, which has the following attributes:
 * `sample.weight().value().latency()` returns the latency (for both `perf::Sampler::Type::Weight` and `perf::Sampler::Type::WeightStruct`).